 Hopi runner Bruce Talawema in Peter Nabokov’s book, Indian Running: Native American History and Tradition

-A crowd had gathered to watch them square off with one another and took the opportunity to tease them for their Western outfits, saying they didn’t look like Hopi runners at all.
+A crowd gathered to watch them square off with one another and took the opportunity to tease them for their Western outfits, saying they didn’t look like Hopi runners at all.
 Zeyouma replied, “If you don’t like our looks get in, and show what you can do. ” The men who were taunting them – all much older – eagerly accepted the challenge and entered the race with what they were wearing.
-Six miles into the race, the older men had left the boys in the dust and they eventually dropped out to watch the barefoot runners in the lead disappear.
-The winner of the race was about fifty years old and it is said, “looked as if he was dying of consumption.”
+Six miles into the race, the older men had left the boys in the dust and the two eventually dropped out to watch the older and swifter barefoot runners in the lead disappear.
+The winner of the race was about fifty years old it is said, and “looked as if he was dying of consumption.”

 Slip, Slidin’ Away: San Lorenzo and a Pole Too High

-And so the Pueblo that was counted in Coronado’s original report in 1540, and is still one of the only intact and occupied since then, breathes again.
+And so the Pueblo that was counted in Coronado’s original report in 1540, and is still one of the only intact and occupied since then, lives another year.
 It’s been a tough century for Picurís.
 Neighboring Peñasco is downtrodden and terrorized by drug-dealers and sycophants from the cartels that have run black tar heroin out of this dark valley since the 50’s.
 Poverty lines the main drive.
-There is no “quaintness” here for the meandering tourist, no place to stop and appreciate the dual vista of Jicarita and Truchas Peaks, the masculine and feminine mountains that frame this beautiful and dangerous land.
+There is no “quaintness” here for the meandering tourist, no place to stop and appreciate the dual vista of Jicarita and Truchas Peaks, the masculine and feminine sacred mountains that frame this beautiful and dangerous land.